CanadianCommander/advent/README.md

 Because why not! 🚀🚀🚀🚀

-Written for fun, yes the code is messy.
+Written for fun!
+Codes a bit messy.